 Informs the ResourceManager of the neutral culture of an assembly.
 This class cannot be inherited.

-The informs the ResourceManager of the language used to write the neutral culture's resources for an assembly.
-This attribute can also inform the ResourceManager of the assembly to use (either the main assembly or a satellite assembly) to retrieve neutral resources.
-When looking up resources in the same culture as the neutral resources language, the ResourceManager automatically uses the resources located in the main assembly, instead of searching for a satellite assembly with the current user interface culture for the current thread.
+The NeutralResourcesLanguageAttribute informs the ResourceManager of the language used to write the neutral culture's resources for an assembly.
+When looking up resources in the same culture as the neutral resources language, the ResourceManager will automatically use the resources located in the main assembly, instead of searching for a satellite assembly with the current user interface culture for the current thread.
 This will improve lookup performance for the first resource you load, and can reduce your working set.

-Apply this attribute to your main assembly, passing it the name of the neutral language that will work with your main assembly.
-Optionally, you can pass a member of the UltimateResourceFallbackLocation enumeration to indicate the location from which to retrieve fallback resources.
-Using this attribute is strongly recommended.
+Note Apply this attribute to your main assembly, passing it the name of the neutral language that will work with your main assembly.